snozbot/fungus/Docs/fungus_docs/blocks.md

 # Blocks {#blocks}

-A fundamental concept of Fungus is the **Block**.
-Blocks contain your Fungus Commands, and reside inside Flowcharts.
+A fundamental concept of %Fungus is the **Block**.
+Blocks contain your %Fungus Commands, and reside inside Flowcharts.

 <!-- **************************************************** -->
 ## Blocks (and how to inspect Block properties)

 Blocks are found inside Flowcharts.
-Blocks are where your Fungus Commands are stored.
-Each Block can contain 1 or more Fungus Commands:
+Blocks are where your %Fungus Commands are stored.
+Each Block can contain 1 or more %Fungus Commands:

 ![block]

 To inspect the properties of a Block do the following:

-1. (setup) Create a Fungus Flowchart.
+1. (setup) Create a %Fungus Flowchart.
 2. Click to select the default Block in the new Flowchart.
 You should see the Block's properties displayed in the Inspector window:

 ![block properties]